WhosMyName/DSAS/README.md

 So keep if safe, don't play too long and quit DSAS, to prevent your Harddrive from suffering a horrible Death.

+A big shout out to my bois and grills from Microsoft, why am I not able to use colon(:) to properly display the Time inside of the Filename, in the Worlds greatest OS, according to Microsoft. *\*sighs\**

 DISCLAIMER:

 I do not take responsibillity for any Data Loss!